teamyoda/gossip/README.md

     1> monitor:start().
     ok
+    2> Number = generate_graph:calc_nodes(10). # Get the actual number of
+                                               # nodes you will need to create

-    2> Nodes = monitor:create_nodes(14). # Returns a list of nodes
+    3> Nodes = monitor:create_nodes(14). # Returns a list of nodes
                                          # Nodes are pre-initialized with some
                                          # random fragments
-                                        # only works for certain numbers of nodes...

-    3> # Can now set up graph and neighbors
+    # Can now set up graph and neighbors
-    4> Graph1 = generate_graph:build_graph(Nodes). # Returns a digraph of the nodes
+    4> Graph = generate_graph:build_graph(Nodes). # Returns a digraph of the nodes

+    # Assign neighbors to all nodes based on the graph
+    5> monitor:make_neighbors_graph(Graph,Nodes).
+    ok
-    5> monitor:make_neighbors_graph(Graph1,Nodes). # Assigns neighbors to all nodes based on the graph 6> # Can now step through network and monitor nodes attributes
+    # Can now step through network and monitor nodes attributes

 ### Spawning Remote Nodes
 Additional setup to your environment is required before you can spawn nodes on a remote system.
 First create 2 VMs as described in project 1.
 Add these lines to the /etc/hosts file in both VMs:

     192.168.0.101	vm1
     192.168.0.102	vm2

 Make sure to download and build this code on both VMs.
 The rest of the setup is similar to this tutorial: http://learnyousomeerlang.com/distribunomicon

 When starting the erlang shell on each vm you need to add additional tags.
 Start erlang on vm1 like this:

     erl -pa ebin/ -sname master@vm1 -setcookie sync